gohjiayi/suicidal-text-detection/README.md

 | **ELECTRA** | **0.9792** | **0.9788** | 0.9677 | **0.9732** |

 The suicidal BERT and ELECTRA text classification models trained are available on HuggingFace at [gooohjy/suicidal-bert](https://huggingface.co/gooohjy/suicidal-bert) and [gooohjy/suicidal-electra](https://huggingface.co/gooohjy/suicidal-electra).

-Run `infer.ipynb` to predict whether input text has suicidal intent or not using the selected ELECTRA model.

 ## 8. Chatbot Integration
 Run `chatbot.ipynb` to use the mental health chatbot, integrated with the suicidal detection model.
 The chatbot is based on DialoGPT and custom retrieval-based responses were integrated to suit our use case.